How to Stop Linen Loss in Your Facility and How to Save on Reprocessing Costs

 Now take 90% of that.

-To give you a real life example, there was approximately 32 million pounds of linen processed in the province of Saskatchewan in 2014.
+To give you a real-life example, there were approximately 32 million pounds of linen processed in the province of Saskatchewan in 2014.

 32 million pounds x 3 years = 96 million pounds

 96 million pounds x 90% = 86,400,000 pounds of linen that did not reach its full life expectancy.

 Whatever your number was for how much of your linen didn’t reach useful life, I bet it was a pretty big one.